BEETOGLE/Here-Comes-The-Bride/README.md

 - Imgur Client ID is safe for frontend exposure
 - Firebase security rules protect admin operations
 - No sensitive keys in frontend code
+- Environment variables are used for configuration

+## 🔍 Debug Mode

+The application includes extensive logging for troubleshooting:
+- Firebase configuration validation
+- Firestore operation logs
+- Error handling with detailed messages
+- Environment variable verification

+Check browser console for detailed logs during development and production.

 ## 📄 License